AErmie/azure-docs/articles/expressroute/expressroute-circuit-peerings.md

 ## ExpressRoute circuits
 An *ExpressRoute circuit* represents a logical connection between your on-premises infrastructure and Microsoft cloud services through a connectivity provider.
 You can order multiple ExpressRoute circuits.
 Each circuit can be in the same or different regions, and can be connected to your premises through different connectivity providers.

 ExpressRoute circuits do not map to any physical entities.
-A circuit is uniquely identified by a standard GUID called as a service key (s-key).
+A circuit is uniquely identified by a standard GUID called a Service Key (s-key).
 The service key is the only piece of information exchanged between Microsoft, the connectivity provider, and you.
 The s-key is not a secret for security purposes.
 There is a 1:1 mapping between an ExpressRoute circuit and the s-key.

 An ExpressRoute circuit can have up to three independent peerings: Azure public, Azure private, and Microsoft.
 Each peering is a pair of independent BGP sessions each of them configured redundantly for high availability.
 There is a 1:N (1 <= N <= 3) mapping between an ExpressRoute circuit and routing domains.
 An ExpressRoute circuit can have any one, two, or all three peerings enabled per ExpressRoute circuit.